 Frozen Ice Bottle and Tennis Ball Exercises

-To reduce the inflammation, use a frozen bottle of water and roll your foot over the top for approximately 3 to 5 minutes at a time as needed.
+Use a frozen bottle of water and roll your foot over the top for approximately 3 to 5 minutes as needed.
 This will help stretch the arch tissues and the icing acts as a natural anti-inflammatory.
 This can be combined with rolling a tennis ball in the arch of your foot at the beginning and end of the day to further stretch the arch tissues.

-Looking at your footwear and wearing supportive, cushioned shoes will also help to take the strain off the bottom of the foot.
+Check your shoes.
+Are they supportive and cushioned to take the strain off the bottom of the foot.
 There are retailers that can help with footwear selection and provide advice in relation to padding and stability as well.

 However, the above measures are typically only short-term relievers of the pain.
 If you do not address the cause of the heel pain and correct the joint displacement, you can continue to have flare ups and ongoing trouble.
 Remember the key to success and lasting outcomes is to treat the cause of the pain.